macournoyer/fast_output_buffer/README.md

       @output_buffer.safe_append='<p>'
       @output_buffer.append=( @title )
       @output_buffer.safe_append='</p>'
-      # more calls on @output_buffer
+      # ...
     end

-You see, all parts of your view are sent to a method of `ActionView::OutputBuffer`. `safe_append=` for chunks we know are sagfe and `append=` for stuff that is not and needs to be escaped.
+You see, all parts of your view are sent to a method of `ActionView::OutputBuffer`. `safe_append=` for chunks we know are safe and `append=` for stuff that is not and needs to be escaped.
 The more `<% ... %>` you have in your view, the more of those you'll have and the slower it will be.

 If you have large views in your app, chances are most of the request time is spent rendering.